nathaneastwood/fablore/src/main-story/10-outsiders/squeakers-christmas.md

 Azalea glowers at the grubby bottle.
 "Honest?
 I spent two days bent over a barrel after your last concoction."

 Lena Belle shrugs.
-"Bacteria, booze—the boundary is fuzzy.
+"Bacteria, booze-the boundary is fuzzy.
 Besides, you needed time off."

 "Give it here then."
 Azalea takes a swig of the caramel liquid and smacks her lips like a toff.
 "Not bad," she admits as she passes the bottle back.
 "From what is it brewed?"